HERITAGE MINUTE

 ON THIS DAY IN KAFA HISTORY - THE MOST NOTABLE MOMENTS HERE

-HISTORIC DATES IN AUGUST
+HISTORIC DATES IN FEBRUARY

 DOWNLOADABLE PDF "THIS DAY IN USAFA HISTORY"